Can Cherry Shrimp and Neon Tetras Live Together?

 Cherry Shrimp and Neon Tetra Compatibility

 The short answer is yes, cherry shrimp and neon tetras can peacefully live together in the same aquarium.
-Neon tetras are small nano fish, that is very peaceful and in most cases do not harm any other living beings in the aquarium.
+Neon tetras are small nanofish, that are very peaceful and in most cases do not harm any other living beings in the aquarium.
 They have very small mouths, which means neocaridina shrimp would not fit in their mouth.

 Sometimes neon tetras can be known for fin-nipping other bigger fish.
 They do not do well with betta fish, and angelfish, but with cherry shrimp, neon tetras would be just fine.
 It is an excellent combination since neons rarely go to the bottom of the tank to feed, they mainly wait for food to drop from the surface, while cherry shrimp are bottom feeders, that eat leftover food.
 These two species don’t get in each other’s way.